 Kajabi offers product themes which are better suited for membership sites, gives you much more flexibility for subscription pricing, allows you to offer PayPal as an option for recurring subscription and you can even build a community forum to go along your membership site.

 #3: Budget is not an issue for you

-Simply based on features, Kajabi is a superior platform compared to Teachable on every front, be it, course creation and delivery, site design and customization or, sales and marketing, and it should be a no-brainer for you in this scenario.
+Simply based on features, Kajabi is a better platform compared to Teachable on every front, be it, course creation and delivery, site design and customization, or sales and marketing and it should be a no-brainer for you in this scenario.